Dead to Rights

-Dead to Rights is a neo-noir video game series focusing on Jack Slate, a police officer in the fictional Grant City, and his K-9 partner Shadow.
+Dead to Rights is a third-person shooter action video game series focusing on Jack Slate, a police officer in the fictional Grant City, and his K-9 partner Shadow.
 There are four games in the series.

 Games

 Dead to Rights

 Dead to Rights, the first game in the series, was developed by Namco and released as a timed exclusive for the Xbox in 2002.
 Releases for the PlayStation 2 and GameCube followed thereafter, and the game was ported to Microsoft Windows a year later.

 The game focuses on Jack Slate, a police officer partnered with his dog Shadow.
 The two patrol Grant City, a metropolis seemingly populated with more criminals than honest citizens.
 One night while on a routine patrol, Jack responds to a call at a construction zone, only to find his own father murdered.
 In pursuit of his father's killer, Jack is led through a labyrinth of crime and corruption.